Archdiocese of St. John's, Newfoundland

 The Archdiocese of St. John's, Newfoundland (Archidioecesis Sancti Ioannis Terrae Novae) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in St. John's, Newfoundland and Labrador, Canada.
-It is the metropolitan of an ecclesiastical province with two suffragan dioceses: Grand Falls, and Corner Brook and Labrador.
-The current archbishop is Peter Hundt.
+It is the metropolitan of an ecclesiastical province with two suffragan dioceses: Grand Falls and Corner Brook and Labrador.
+The current archbishop is the Most Reverend Peter Hundt.
 The Archdiocese of St. John's is the oldest Roman Catholic ecclesiastical jurisdiction in English-speaking North America.

 The Basilica of St. John the Baptist is the cathedral of the archdiocese.
 The building sits within the St. John's Ecclesiastical District, a National Historic District of Canada.

 History

+The first Catholic presence in North America was the proprietary Colony of Avalon, established by George Calvert, 1st Baron Baltimore in 1610.
+A Catholic himself, Calvert intended the colony to be open to Irish and English Catholics facing persecution at home.

 The future Archdiocese of St. John's was established 30 May 1784 as Catholics in Newfoundland gradually gained religious liberty, made explicit by a public declaration by Governor John Campbell.
 After a request from Irish merchants in St. John's to Bishop William Egan, Bishop of Waterford and Lismore, James Louis O'Donel was appointed Prefect Apostolic of Newfoundland, as a pre-diocesan jurisdiction entitled to a titular bishop and exempt, i.e., directly subject to the Holy See, not part of any ecclesiastical province.
 In addition to O'Donel's personal popularity, one of his qualifications for the position was an ability to preach in Newfoundland Irish.

-It was promoted to a Vicariate Apostolic on 5 January 1796 and on 4 June 1847 was elevated to diocese.
+It was promoted to a Vicariate Apostolic on 5 January 1796 and on 4 June 1847 was elevated to a diocese.

-In 1904, St. John's was elevated to an archdiocese and presently contains 40 parishes, 39 active diocesan priests, 33 religious priests, and 120,135 Catholics.
-It also has 220 Women Religious, and 42 Religious Brothers.
+In 1904, St. John's was elevated to an archdiocese.

 In July 2021, the Archdiocese of St. John's announced plans to sell off assets in order to compensate victims of the Mount Cashel sex abuse scandal.